-In the lectures, an EM algorithm was presented for the case of a univariate normal mixture model with two components; you can find also an R-text-file emalg.r with the code on the course homepage.
+In the lectures, an EM algorithm was presented for the case of a univariate normal mixture model with two components; you can find also a text-file emalg.txt with the code in R, Python, Julia, and Matlab on the course homepage.
 Your task is here to generalize this EM algorithm to bivariate normal mixtures.

 - a.
-The stopping criterion in emalg.r is simple but can be criticized.
-Argue for an improvement and specify a specific stopping criterion for the case of bivariate normal mixture data. - b.
-Use the algorithm from the lecture as start and modify it for the case of two-dimensional observations which come from the mixture of two bivariate normal distributions.
-Use your stopping criterion (a.) and allow for user specified starting values.
-Important: Use the provided algorithm to start with and generalize it; do not write a completely new code. - c.
+Use the algorithm from the lecture as start and modify it for the case of two-dimensional observations which come from the mixture of two bivariate normal distributions; but allow for user specified starting values.
+Replace the stopping criterion with a stopping criterion based on the change in the expected log-likelihood. - b.
 Use the dataset bivardat.csv on the course homepage which contains n = 1000 observations.
 Create a two-dimensional point plot of the data.
-Make a choice for starting values of all model-parameters and discuss why you have chosen the starting values in this way. - d.
-Fit the bivariate normal mixture model to the data using your program from b. and your choice of starting values from c.
-Check the convergence of all model-parameters. - e.
+Make a choice for starting values of all model-parameters and discuss why you have chosen the starting values in this way. - c.
+Fit the bivariate normal mixture model to the data using your program from a. and your choice of starting values from b.
+Check the convergence of all model-parameters. - d.
 Check if results are depending on starting values by considering alternatives.
 If results differ: which are the better results and why?